December 09, 2020 6 min read

 For more information on how to find high-quality CBD products, check out our CBD Buyer’s Guide.

-Many CBD brands allow customers who are 18 or older to order online and will ship legal CBD products to North Carolina.
+Many online CBD brands allow customers aged 18 or older to order and ship legal CBD products to North Carolina.

 Thanks to federal updates, CBD has the potential to be legal in every U.S. state.
 CBD is legal in North Carolina, but every state has different regulations regarding the manufacture and sale of CBD.
 Click here to find out where CBD is legal.